HamzLDN/RemoteDesktop/README.md

 # RemoteDesktop
 Remote desktop application still in development

 I would appreciate some support on this project to keep me going.
-This is just the start!
+This is just the start :)

 ## Setup
 - Make sure to install git here: